-The cost of the first parking decal for GCCC and FSU-PC students is included in the student's fees.
-Decals, valid for the remainder of the year expiring on July 31, may be obtained by presenting a copy of a paid fee receipt in the college's E. A. Gardner Advising Center located near the Admissions & Enrollment Services Office.
+The cost of the first parking decal for GCSC and FSU-PC students is included in the student's fees.
+Decals expire on July 31 and may be obtained by presenting a copy of a paid fee receipt in the college's E. A. Gardner Advising Center located near the Admissions & Enrollment Services Office.
 A second decal, if needed, may be obtained by the student at a cost of \$5 to cover administrative costs.